-- .01 This subsection 2470 applies to the appointed actuary of a life insurer when giving an opinion on the appropriateness of regulatory capital calculations pursuant to law or on the appropriateness of internal models used to determine required capital for segregated fund guarantees pursuant to requirements of the regulator. - O2 Such certifications should contain an opinion signed by the appointed actuary.
+- .01 This subsection 2470 applies to the appointed actuary of a life insurer when giving an opinion on the appropriateness of capital requirement calculations pursuant to law or on the appropriateness of internal models used to determine required capital for segregated fund guarantees pursuant to requirements of the regulator. - .02 Such certifications should contain an opinion signed by the appointed actuary.
 [Effective April 15, 2017]

-Appropriateness of regulatory capital calculations
+Appropriateness of capital requirement calculations

-.03 The appointed actuary should prepare a report to support the opinion on the appropriateness of regulatory capital calculations that outlines the areas where the calculation required discretion or significant technical calculations, and the methods and judgments that were applied.
+.03 The appointed actuary should prepare a report to support the opinion on the appropriateness of capital requirement calculations that outlines the areas where the calculation required discretion or significant technical calculations, and the methods and judgments that were applied.
 The report should be completed before the provision of a signed opinion pursuant to subsection 2470.
-[Effective February 22, 2018]
+[Effective April 15, 2017]